-After sitting in a good spot, I showed them the selfie.
-That guy was gone totally out of his mind.
-He can’t believe in his own eyes.
+After sitting comfortably, I showed them the selfie.
+That guy totally lost his senses.
+He could hardly believe his eyes.

 “This is the selfie before doing ‘ANYTHING FURTHER.’”
 I replied and they all raised their voice “AAAAAA….”
 As I had done something great.

-“Every girl pout before taking a selfie, but she has not… what this means…” one of my friends said and they again raised their voice, “AAAAAAA…”
+“Every girl pout’s before taking a selfie, but she hasn’t… what does this means…” one of my friends asked and they again raised their voice, “AAAAAAA…”

-That guy told this story to his friends, they to theirs and it spread like the fire.
-After graduating from higher secondary school, I never saw her.
-She went to Jamia Millia Islamia to study philosophy and I went to Kashmir University for Btech and then to Chandigarh for Mtech.
+That guy went straight to his friends and told them the story and in no time, the news spread like fire.
+After graduating from higher secondary, I never saw her again.
+She went to Jamia Millia Islamia to study philosophy and I went to Kashmir University for B-tech and then to Chandigarh for M-tech.

-After six more years, I got the news that her father had passed away because of a heart attack.
-I decided to visit her house, but my friend Danish stopped me. when I asked for the reason, he told me that her marriage was broken several times because of the stories I had told people and those people had added their portion to it as well.
+After six years, I got the news that her father passed away because of a heart attack.
+I decided to visit her house, but my friend Danish stopped me.
+When I asked for the reason, he told me that her marriage was broken several times because of the story I shared with people and they had added their portion as well.

-After her father had heard it, he didn’t believe it, even after the selfie was shown to him. he had replied “I know my daughter; she can never do this.
-I know how I have grown here, and you are judging her based on this photograph and some lies.”
+After hearing all this her father didn’t believe it.
+Even after seeing the selfie, he would reply, “I know my daughter very well, she can never do this.
+I have given her the best upbringing, and you can’t judge her on the basis of this photograph and some lies.”

-Danish said after seeing everyone pointing its fingers at her father, he finally rested in peace followed by that serene daughter he had raised with principles and care.
+Danish said after seeing everyone pointing out fingers at them, her father finally rested in peace followed by that serene daughter that he had raised with principles and care.

-This is not a pang of guilt I am living with; it is a curse.
-One of the great Muslim scholars has said “If I ever found a man coming out of a brothel, I will assume he must have gone to advice the right and wrong.
-If I ever found a man coming out of a wine shop with wine at its beard, I would assume he would have gone to advise them for which someone would have splashed a glass of wine at his face.”
+This is not a pang of guilt I am living with, it is a curse.
+A great Muslim once said, “If I ever found a man coming out of a brothel, I would assume he must have gone there to advise someone about the right and wrong.
+If I ever found a man coming out of a wine shop with wine dripping down his beard, I will assume he would have gone there to advise someone for which they would have splashed a glass of wine at his face.”